josmar-crwdstffng/angular/aio/content/guide/deployment.md

 Angular developers may encounter a [*cross-origin resource sharing*](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing "Cross-origin resource sharing") error when making a service request \(typically a data service request\) to a server other than the application's own host server.
 Browsers forbid such requests unless the server permits them explicitly.

-There isn't anything the client application can do about these errors.
+There is not anything the client application can do about these errors.
 The server must be configured to accept the application's requests.
 Read about how to enable CORS for specific servers at [enable-cors.org](https://enable-cors.org/server.html "Enabling CORS server").